How to complete the FAFSA

 • Social Security Number

-• Alien Registration Number (if you are an eligible noncitizen like a US Permanent Resident)
+• Your A-Number (if you're not a U.S. Citizen but you are an eligible noncitizen like a US Permanent Resident)

-• Total current balance of cash, savings, and checking accounts
+• Current balance of cash, savings, and checking accounts

-• Net worth of current businesses and/or investment farms
+• Net worth of investments, businesses, and farms (if applicable)

 • IRA deductions and payments to self-employed SEP, SIMPLE and Keogh